Qatar’s Nasser al-Khelaifi named most influential person in football

 “I don’t think about things in terms of influence, we try and earn people’s respect in the same way that we have always respected others.
 To earn this respect you need years of hard work by many people along with a very clear vision.”

-Khelaifi is the chairman of Qatar Sports Investments (QSI), a subsidiary of the Qatar Investment Authority, the sovereign wealth fund founded and run by the country’s ruling al-Thani family.
+Khelaifi is the chairman of Qatar Sports Investments (QSI).
 He became the president of PSG after QSI bought a majority stake in the French team in 2011.

 QSI have reportedly invested over $1bn in PSG since the takeover.